liferay/liferay-docs/develop/tutorials/articles/03-portlet-development/04-understanding-the-two-phases-of-portlet-execution.markdown

+---
+header-id: understanding-the-two-phases-of-portlet-execution
+---

-# Understanding the Two phases of Portlet Execution [](id=understanding-the-two-phases-of-portlet-execution)
+# Understanding the Two phases of Portlet Execution

 Our portlet needs two execution phases, the action phase and the render phase.
 Multiple execution phases can be confusing to developers used to regular servlet